Menu

 Home Learning

 Maths Magicians - There are a number of key mathematical facts that children should know and remember.
 These are, of course, taught in school but it is essential that children practise them at home too.
-You can find out which facts your child is currently working on by checking their maths record book.
-This is also where you should record their daily practice.
-Children's maths record books should be brought to school every day.
+You can find out which facts your child is currently working on by checking the record in the front of their maths home learning book.
+Further information and practice ideas can be found under the maths star at the top of the page.
 Children will be quizzed on their maths facts every Friday.
 As they progress through the different stages of facts, children have the opportunity to earn rewards and work towards becoming Maths Magicians!

 Handwriting - Using www.letterjoin.co.uk, your child can practise their handwriting at home.
 There are desktop and tablet login details that can be found by clicking on the writing star at the top of the page.